 Battlefield 1 CTE stands for Battlefield 1 Community Test Environment (CTE), a place where gamers can test upcoming features and fixes ahead of an official release.
 It’s like a beta.

-The upcoming They Shall Not Pass DLC has made an appearance in the Battlefield 1 CTE and members are now free to test the new content ahead of the expansion’s release in March.
+A portion of the In the Name of the Tsar DLC is now available in the Battlefield 1 CTE and members are now free to test the new content ahead of the expansion’s release next month.

 Just because a feature, tweak and or bug fix is being tested in the CTE doesn’t mean it will make it to the final version of an update or DLC expansion.